 However, Miao Lu, secretary general of Beijing’s Centre for China and Globalisation, stated, “The U.S. is still the biggest destination for Chinese students, and U.S. higher education has been best known for its openness and tolerance.”

 Experts continue to highlight similar trends for other sender nations, most prominently India.
 For example, Germany also saw a 13 percent surge in international students from India in 2018.

 International Students Tricked by Canadian Recruiters

-An investigation has revealed that large numbers of international students were tricked into enrolling in private Canadian colleges by unscrupulous recruitment agents.
-These recruiters falsely promised that certain classes and programs would help students obtain permanent residency.
+An investigation has revealed that large numbers of international students were tricked by unscrupulous recruitment agents in Canada.
+As a result, many students paid to enroll in private Canadian colleges that they did not plan to attend.
+According to reports, the recruiters falsely promised that certain classes and programs would help students obtain permanent residency.

 - Only the Canadian government is able to make or affect immigration decisions

 - Pathways to permanent residency are not easy, common, or guaranteed upon graduation from a college or university program in Canada